-Two primary factors impacting this test are reserve estimates and the unweighted arithmetic average of the prices on the first day of each month within the 12-month period ended December 31, 2021.
+Two primary factors impacting this test are reserve estimates and the unweighted arithmetic average of the prices on the first day of each month within the 12-month period ended December 31, 2022.
 Downward revisions to estimates of oil and natural gas reserves and/or unfavorable prices can have a material impact on the present value of estimated future net revenues.
 Any excess of the net book value, less deferred income taxes, is generally written off as an expense.
-During the Successor Period, we recorded impairments of our oil and natural gas properties in the amount of \$117.8 million compared to \$1.4 billion during the year ended December 31, 2020.
+The Company did not record an impairment of its oil and natural gas properties for the year ended December 31, 2022.
+The Company recorded impairment of its oil and natural gas properties of \$117.8 million for the Prior Successor Period.
 See Oil and Natural Gas Properties in Note 1 of our consolidated financial statements for further information on the full cost method of accounting.

 Oil, Natural Gas and NGL Reserves.
 Estimates of oil and natural gas reserves and their values, future production rates, future development costs and commodity pricing differentials are the most significant of our estimates.
 The accuracy of any reserve estimate is a function of the quality of data available and of engineering and geological interpretation and judgment.
 In addition, estimates of reserves may be revised based on actual production, results of subsequent exploration and development activities, recent commodity prices, operating costs and other factors.
 These revisions could materially affect our financial statements.
 The volatility of commodity prices results in increased uncertainty inherent in these estimates and assumptions.
 Changes in natural gas, oil or NGL prices could result in actual results differing significantly from our estimates.
 See Note 20 of our consolidated financial statements for further information.

 Income Taxes.
 We use the asset and liability method of accounting for income taxes, under which deferred tax assets and liabilities are recognized for the future tax consequences of (1) temporary differences between the financial statement carrying amounts and the tax basis of existing assets and liabilities and (2) operating loss and tax credit carryforwards.
 Deferred income tax assets and liabilities are based on enacted tax rates applicable to the future period when those temporary differences are expected to be recovered or settled.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income during the period the rate change is enacted.
 Deferred tax assets are recognized in the year in which realization becomes determinable.
 Quarterly, management performs a forecast of its taxable income to determine whether it is more likely than not that a valuation allowance is needed, looking at both positive and negative factors.
 A valuation allowance for our deferred tax assets is established, if in management's opinion, it is more likely than not that some portion will not be realized.
-At December 31, 2021, a valuation allowance of \$907.4 million had been established to fully offset our net deferred tax asset on our accompanying consolidated balance sheet.
+At December 31, 2022, a valuation allowance of \$803.3 million had been established to fully offset our net deferred tax asset on our accompanying consolidated balance sheet.